 - Monosaccharides are simple sugars and include glucose (also known as dextrose), fructose, and galactose.

 - Disaccharides are also simple sugars and occur as a result of two monosaccharides combining.
 They include sucrose, lactose, and maltose.

 - Polysaccharides are commonly known as complex carbohydrates (complex sugars).
 They are a combination of several monosaccharides and include starch and glycogen.

 • Sucrose:(tablesugar,granulatedcane,orbeetsugar): 50% Fructose + 50% Glucose

 • High fructose corn syrup: 55% Fructose + 45% Glucose

 When fructose is consumed moderately in the form of fruits and vegetables, most people can break it down easily.
 A modest amount of fresh fruit and sugar-rich vegetables as part of a balanced diet isn’t the problem – it’s the added sugars that we need to watch.

 These include any sugars or sweeteners added to your foods and beverages during processing or preparation.3 Many sweeteners are chemically altered to contain concentrated amounts of fructose, and despite heavy processing are marketed as “natural.”

 Increasing global sugar consumption paired with a trend of excess overall caloric intake is a recipe for obesity and chronic disease.

 Stevia- comes from a plant.
-Does not contain sugar.
+It does not contain sugar.